Reducing costs of Azure Databricks (FinOps in practice)

 Typically, there are two drivers for projects in this area.

-Typically started in audit or security departments, with greater focus on providing compliance processes and access.
-This includes management and governance workflows, reporting and similar aspects.
+Typically started in audit or security departments, with a greater focus on providing compliance processes and access.
+This includes management and governance workflows, reporting, and similar aspects.

 The identity lifecycle is there, but somewhere in the background – we still have to execute it, but it is not the main focus.